 Myth 2: South Africa is Inundated with Covid Cases

-As of 26 March 2021, South Africa has conducted over 9.7 million Covid-19 tests in public and private health care facilities.
-The current recovery rate stands at a promising 95%.
+As of 28 May 2021, South Africa has conducted over 11.4 million Covid-19 tests in public and private health care facilities.
+The current recovery rate stands at a promising 94%.
 There is also sufficient hospital capacity, including beds, ICU space and ventilators.
+On top of this South Africa is fast approaching having over 1 million people vaccinated, with extensive roll-out of the vaccine in the coming weeks.

 South Africa is currently on Level 1 restrictions, which includes several regulations.
 For example, everyone must wear a mask at all times when in public.
 There are limitations on gatherings, and a curfew starting at 12 am and ending at 4 am.
 All non-essential establishments such as restaurants and bars must close by 11 pm.
-The roll-out of vaccines countrywide is also well underway.
 All of these measures have significantly helped lower South Africa’s infection rate.

 When you travel with Rhino Africa, your safety is of the utmost importance to us.
 That’s why we ensure that all our suppliers are adhering to the strictest safety measures, processes and procedures at their lodges and camps to ensure we create an environment that is both safe and hygienic.